nckuacm/acp_cheatsheet/practice/UVa/11624/README.md

 ---
 ## Input

 The first line of input contains a single integer, the number of test cases to follow.
-The first line of each test case contains the two integers $$R$$ and $$C$$, separated by spaces, with $$1 \le R, C \le 1,000$$.
-The following $$R$$ lines of the test case each contain one row of the maze.
-Each of these lines contains exactly $$C$$ characters, and each of these characters is one of:
+The first line of each test case contains the two integers $R$ and $C$, separated by spaces, with $1 \le R, C \le 1,000$.
+The following $R$ lines of the test case each contain one row of the maze.
+Each of these lines contains exactly $C$ characters, and each of these characters is one of:
 * `#`, a wall
 * `.`, a passable square
 * `J`, Joe’s initial position in the maze, which is a passable square